 The Federation of Independent Schools Association (FISA), of which the Catholic schools are a member, is a liaison group between the government and the various independent school groups.
 The role of FISA is to lobby government and other groups to promote and support independent schools.

-The Council consists of parish representatives and clergy who set local policy and determine budgets for St. Joseph Catholic Elementary School; it is responsible to Catholic Independent Schools of Nelson Diocese (CISND).
+The Council consists of parish representatives and clergy who set local policy and determine budgets for St. Joseph Catholic School; it is responsible to Catholic Independent Schools of Nelson Diocese (CISND).

 Through the Independent Schools Branch, the ministry ensures that standards are maintained in educational programs, staff qualifications and facilities.